yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2021/index.md

 ## General bugfixes

-epicboy noticed a memory leak that would grew progressively after stopping and restarting the emulation, which was caused by yuzu’s `main_process` not  being cleaned up.
+epicboy noticed a memory leak that would grow progressively after stopping and restarting the emulation, which was caused by yuzu’s `main_process` not being cleaned up.
 [By destroying this process when stopping emulation ](https://github.com/yuzu-emu/yuzu/pull/7009), the resources are properly freed now, fixing the leak.

 Additionally, epicboy also mitigated the crashes that happened when emulation was stopped by